AVT (AVT) Price Down 5% This Week

-AVT (CURRENCY:AVT) traded down 1% against the U.S. dollar during the twenty-four hour period ending at 21:00 PM Eastern on October 19th.
-One AVT coin can now be purchased for approximately $0.46 or 0.00000958 BTC on popular cryptocurrency exchanges.
-AVT has a total market cap of $2.79 million and approximately $173,262.00 worth of AVT was traded on exchanges in the last day.
-In the last seven days, AVT has traded down 5% against the U.S. dollar.
+AVT (CURRENCY:AVT) traded down 1% against the US dollar during the one day period ending at 18:00 PM E.T. on October 21st.
+AVT has a total market capitalization of $2.79 million and approximately $173,262.00 worth of AVT was traded on exchanges in the last 24 hours.
+In the last week, AVT has traded down 5% against the US dollar.
+One AVT coin can currently be purchased for about $0.46 or 0.00000958 BTC on cryptocurrency exchanges.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.